ChorusOne/substrate-light-client/README.md

     2. `x86_64-apple-darwin` to run tests

 ### Compile in wasm
-Run `cargo wasm` in project directory.
-This will produce a file `/target/wasm32-unknown-unknown/release/substrate_client.wasm`
-To produce a size optimized build, you need to run `RUSTFLAGS='-C link-arg=-s' cargo wasm`.
+Run `make wasm` in project directory.
+This will produce a file `/target/wasm32-unknown-unknown/release/substrate_client.wasm` To produce a size optimized build, you need to run `make wasm-optimized`.

 ### Testing
 1. Run all the tests: